Acholic Stools in babies – what to look out for and what it means

 So, what does it mean if my baby has pale stool?

-It means there could be a problem with the bile salts and they may not be able to reach the intestines in order to give the stool its colour.
+It may indicate a problem with the bile salts, which might not be reaching the intestines to give the stool its normal colour.

 Why would that happen to a baby?

-It may say that there a disease called biliary atresia.
+It could be due to a condition called biliary atresia.

 What else is consistent with such a diagnosis, other than acholic stools?

-Prolonged jaundice in an infant that extends beyond several weeks of life and very dark urine.
-Often the child will also be struggling with poor weight gain.
+Prolonged jaundice in an infant lasting beyond several weeks of life, and very dark urine.
+Often, the child will also struggle with poor weight gain.

 Is this an important diagnosis in the world?

-Even though it is not a very common disease in most places around the world, I have seen cases that were discovered several weeks late and this prevented accurate and optimal management.
+Although biliary atresia is not very common in most parts of the world, I have seen cases diagnosed several weeks too late, preventing accurate and optimal treatment.

 Do pale stools (acholic stools) necessarily indicate a problem?